 Children at 2 and 3 Years

-Young children lack the experience to understand the loss of a pet, but they sense that you coping with grief and model your behavior.
+Young children lack the experience to understand the loss of a pet, but they can sense that you are coping with grief.
+They will model your behavior.
 This means it’s acceptable to show your own feelings as a normal reaction to loss.
 It’s OK to explain that the pet has died and will not come back.
 For children at this age, it’s critical that they understand that they are not responsible for the death.
 It’s also important to maintain the child’s routine.
 Young children will easily accept new pets.

 The 4 to 6 Year Old

 Children may wonder if their pet is sleeping or continuing their activities.
 Sometimes they’re angry with their pet.
 Feelings of grief may translate into stomachaches or changes in sleeping or eating habits.
 Casual, matter-of-fact talks with the child can be reassuring and make the child comfortable with discussing his or her feelings.
 Creative expression, such as drawing pictures and writing stories, can help.
 Children of this age can also be included in funeral arrangements.

 Curiosity and awareness of death as irreversible grow throughout the elementary school years.
 Loss of a pet may cause children to also become concerned about losing a parent.
 Grief may appear as an academic slump, fighting or physical complaints.
 A pet’s death can spark memories of previous loss and magnify the experience.
 It’s best to be available to talk, draw out a child’s concerns and honestly answer questions even when they seem morbid.
 Children may also cling or withdraw.
 Either way, it is important to make sure children understand that they are not responsible for the loss of the pet.